Denmark and Greenland say sovereignty is not negotiable after Trump's reversal on tariffs

-COPENHAGEN, Denmark (AP) — Leaders of Denmark and its territory Greenland insisted Thursday that the island’s sovereignty was non-negotiable after U.S. President Donald Trump said he had agreed on a framework with the NATO chief that Trump said would grant the U.S. “total access” to the island.
+COPENHAGEN, Denmark (AP) — Leaders of Denmark and Greenland insisted Thursday that the island’s sovereignty was non-negotiable after U.S. President Donald Trump said he had agreed with the NATO chief on the framework of a future Arctic security deal that Trump said would grant the U.S. “total access” to the territory.

-Much about the potential deal remained unclear, though Trump said in a Fox Business interview that “we’re going to have total access to Greenland" as part of what he has said is needed to ensure the island does not come under control of Russia or China.
+Much about the potential deal remained unclear, though Trump said in a Fox Business interview that “we’re going to have total access to Greenland," a semiautonomous territory of NATO ally Denmark.
 He added that “we’re going to have all the military access we want."

-NATO spokesperson Allison Hart said the alliance’s Secretary General Mark Rutte did not propose any “compromise to sovereignty" in discussions with Trump, and Danish officials have noted that, in any case, NATO doesn't have a mandate to negotiate a deal on behalf of Denmark and Greenland.
+NATO spokesperson Allison Hart said the alliance’s secretary general, Mark Rutte, did not propose any “compromise to sovereignty" in discussions with Trump.

 Greenlandic Prime Minister Jens-Frederik Nielsen voiced guarded relief, but he said he knew no concrete details of the agreement Trump cited.